aekirkegaard/run_Analysis.R/CodeBook.md

 * test/subject_test.txt- Each row identifies the subject who performed the activity for each window sample.

-#Information about Variables (including units)
+#Information about Variables
-##Variables used in within the script:
+##Variables used in within the script
 * train - data.frame contains the raw data from X_train.txt which contains the Training set.
 * test - data.frame contains the raw data from X_test.txt which contains the Test set
 * features - data.frame contains the raw data from features.txt which lists all the features.